Akron Children's Logo

 • Hemorrhoids.
 Although common, hemorrhoids (swollen blood vessels in the rectum or anus) are frequently unexpected.

 • Urinary or fecal incontinence.
-The stretching of your muscles during delivery can cause you to accidentally pass urine (pee) when you cough, laugh, or strain or may make it difficult to control your bowel movements, especially if you had a lengthy labor before a vaginal delivery.
+The stretching of your muscles during delivery can cause you to accidentally pass urine (pee) when you cough, laugh, or strain or may make it hard to control your bowel movements, especially if you had a lengthy labor before a vaginal delivery.

-• "After pains."
+• Contractions ("afterpains").
 After giving birth, your uterus will continue to have contractions for a few days.
-These are most noticeable when your baby nurses or when you are given medication to reduce bleeding.
+These feel like strong menstrual cramps.
+They are most noticeable when your baby nurses or when you get medicine to reduce bleeding.

 • Vaginal discharge (lochia).
-Initially heavier than your period and often containing clots, vaginal discharge gradually fades to white or yellow and then stops within several weeks.
+Initially bloody, heavier than your period and often containing clots, vaginal discharge gradually fades to white or yellow and then stops within several weeks.

 What to Expect Emotionally